How to Add Tax Rates in Magento 2

 In Magento 2 you will be able to create and set different Tax Rates for certain locations and/or product types.

-Managing your Magento 2 Tax Rates, you need to know how to:
+To manage your Magento 2 Tax Rates, you need to know how to:

-Step 1 Add Tax Rate
+Add a Tax Rate

-To create a new Tax Rate, login to your website’s admin area and navigate to the Stores>Tax Zones and Rates section from the main admin panel.
+To create a new Tax Rate, login to your website's admin area and navigate to the Stores -> Tax Zones and Rates section from the main admin panel.

 Click on the Add New Tax Rate button.